top of page

 Belovedness...

-What does it mean to live a "beloved life"?
-How important is it?
-What are the benefits?
-Consider that many or most of us move through the world making every effort to measure up, get it right, maximize output, remain in control and spin the outcome.
-But have you ever wondered if this is really what you're made for?
-Have you longed for more of something that's hard to articulate but feels a little like being allowed -- even welcome -- to come as you are at the moment?
+Consider that many of us move through the world making every effort to measure up, get it right, maximize output, remain in control and spin the outcome.
+But have you ever wondered if this is really what we're made for?
+Have you longed for more of something hard to articulate but feels like being allowed -- even welcome -- to come as you are at the moment?
 Messy, imperfect, beautiful and valued.
-The people we see Jesus interacting with in the Gospels are usually not showing up to Him in their perfection.
-They are desperate, excluded, blind and beggarly and His response to them is tenderness.
-The disciples were people with flaws and fissures, and following Jesus tended to reveal those as He taught them His ways of love.
-Yet when Jesus looks at them He sees beyond all of that, past who they wish they were, past who they want Him to think they are, and He calls them friends.

 Go softly, friends, with open hearts.
 See what is born.